PowerOn Auto Provisioning (POAP) automates the process of

 Script logs are saved in the bootflash directory.
 The filename format is date-time_poap_PID_script.log, where date-time is in the YYYYMMDD_hhmmss format and PID is the process ID.

-(Optional)Put the POAP configuration script and any other desired software image and switch configuration files on a USB device accessible to the switch.
+(Optional)Put the POAP configuration script and any other desired software image and switch configuration files on a USB device that is accessible to the switch.

 Deploy a DHCP server and configure it with the interface, gateway, and TFTP server IP addresses and a bootfile with the path and name of the configuration script file.
 (This information is provided to the switch when it first boots.)